On the Effect of Dropping Layers of Pre-trained Transformer Models: Evaluation Results

 \textbf{Dropping top two layers for RoBERTa resulted in better performance and stability.} Interestingly, in several cases for RoBERTa, dropping two layers resulted in \emph{better} performance than using the full model.
 Moreover, we observed that layer-dropping resulted in stable runs and was less prone to initialization seed and batch size.
 We used default settings for all the model and did not investigate the effect of parameter optimization on the performance of the pre-trained and reduced models to have comparable results.

-\textbf{A distilled model can also be pruned successfully.} We observed similar trend, dropping layers in DistilBERT compared to BERT model.
-It is interesting to see a model designed to be a compressed version of a larger model, can still be pruned further by a third, with an average loss of $0.75$ points only.
+\textbf{A distilled model can also be pruned successfully.} We observed a similar trend, dropping layers in DistilBERT compared to BERT model.
+It is interesting to see that an already distilled version of the model can be further pruned by a third, with an average loss of $0.75$ points only.
 However, dropping half of its layers drastically degrades the performance on several tasks. \citet{schwartz2020right} also showed that pruning is orthogonal to model distillation.

-\textbf{Certain tasks require as few as 3 layers to maintain within 1\% performance threshold.} Table \ref{tab:performance_results} shows the results of the minimum number of required layers to maintain 1\%, 2\% and 3\% performance.
-Overall, RoBERTa and XLNet showed most robustness towards the dropping of layers while maintaining performance threshold of 1\%.
-For example, in XLNet, QQP maintained performance within $1$ point even when $9$ top layers of the model were dropped.
-Essentially, the model consists of only three layers -- $\{1,2,3\}$.
-We observed a similar trend in BERT, but with a bigger drop in performance, in the range of $3$ points.
-On the other hand, the QNLI and the MNLI tasks are most sensitive to dropping layers across all models, reflecting that these are more general tasks that require most of the network to perform well.
-This result is inline with recent research that uses MNLI fine-tuned models as a base for other task-specific fine-tuning \cite{roberta}.